 Think about the best type of container.

-Foldable and collapsible ones are good, and yet the solid jerry can type of water containers with a tap attachment are easy and functional.
+Foldable and collapsible containers are good, and yet the solid jerry can type of water containers with a tap attachment are easy and functional.

 They won’t puncture, are easy to carry and the tap makes it easy to pour.